 - We have a large SUV that has a flip down TV that the girls can watch movies on.
 Somehow, they have believed us that the only way it works is if the car is going to stay on for more than an hour… so, we only use it for road trips… but when we do, I just accept the fact that their screen time is going to be absurdly high for the next several hours.
 It is what it is, and we all need to maintain our sanity. #youdoyou I do plan to hit up our local library and check out some new DVDs they can watch that will entertain them for some of the time, and will be loading up our iPad with some fun new apps.
 If you have any favorites, be sure to leave them in a comment below!

 - My nutrition/food goal for while we’re in the car is not for them to eat the most perfectly well-balanced and healthy snacks and meals… but rather to make sure they’re eating quality food that their tummies are used to (no one needs to deal with diarrhea from a 4 year old on the road) and that will fill them up.

 - I like to give my kids controlled choices.
 This means I let them pick what they want to eat, but from a set of choices that I have predetermined and would be ok with whatever option they choose.

 - We have one of these travel potty’s because we’re still at the age where they will need to pee every couple hours at a minimum and a road trip that should only take 16 hours could easily take well over 20 hours with too many gas station stops.
-Not to mention the fact that if we’re constantly stopping at gas stations or fast food restaurants, they are going to be begging for us to buy food at those places instead of being content with what I packed.
+Not to mention the fact that if we’re constantly stopping at gas stations or fast food restaurants, they are going to be begging for me to buy food at those places instead of being content with what I packed.